eyeson-team/api/content/getting-started/index.md

 API endpoint: [https://api.eyeson.team](https://api.eyeson.team)

-For authorization send an HTTP header with
+For authorization, required for team-based services, send an HTTP header with:

 ```
 Authorization: <YOUR_API_KEY>
 ```

 Responses will always contain an appropriate HTML status code plus a JSON object in the body.